cpif/cpif.github.io/posts/2022-06-04-writing-software.md

 ---
-title: |
+abstract: "The writing stack
+  I use in lieu of Microsoft Word."
+year: 2022
+month: 06
+day: 04
-  A Writing Stack
+title: A Writing Stack
 tags:
   - writsoft
 ---